craftcms/docs/docs/commerce/1.x/docs/shipping-methods.md

 ### getHandle();

-Returns the unique handle of this Shipping Rule
+Returns the unique handle of this shipping rule

 ### matchOrder(\Craft\Commerce_OrderModel $order)